Golden Star Resources: History

 The company was incorporated on 7 March 1984, as Southern Star Resources, though it changed its name to Golden Star Resources on 25 February 1985.
-The company was founded by geologist Roger Morton and former football player Dave Fennell, and backed by politician Don Getty, for the purposes of pursuing exploration and development of mineral deposits in Guyana.
+The company was founded by geologist Roger Morton and former football player Dave Fennell, and backed by the Sparrow family, specifically Jim and Curtis Sparrow and their employee, politician Don Getty, for the purposes of pursuing exploration and development of mineral deposits in Guyana.
 They entered into a joint venture with Placer Dome on exploration and then Cambior on development of the Omai gold deposit leaving Golden Star a 35% stake in the deposit once it started producing in 1992.
 Meanwhile, spun-off Takla Star Resources in 1990 as a separate company to manage certain exploration properties and invested in exploration efforts of Guyana's Mazaruni diamond with Vancouver-based South American Goldfields with whom they merged with in May 1992 in an all-stock deal.
 In 1993, the company moved its headquarters from Edmonton to Littleton, Colorado, and based on its 35% stake in the Cambior-operated Omai mine and exploration efforts elsewhere it was listed on the TSE 300 index.
 They pursued another joint venture with Cambior on the exploration of Rosebel gold deposit in Suriname.
 In 1999, as the company was removed from the TSE 300 index, it sought to change its business strategy from exploration to production by replacing Fennell as CEO with Peter Bradford, acquiring an older producing mine in Ghana, and selling its remaining stakes in Omai and Rosebel to Cambior.